elastic/kibana/packages/kbn-observable/README.md

   sequentially, and emit the final value
 * `scan` - apply a function to each item emitted by an Observable, sequentially, and emit each successive value
-* `shareLatestValue` - ensure that all observers share the latest emitted item, even if they subscribe after the Observable has begun emitting items
 * `skipRepeats` - suppress duplicate items emitted by an Observable
 * `switchMap` - convert an Observable that emits Observables into a single Observable that emits the items emitted by the most-recently-emitted of those